FederatedAI/FATE/doc/tutorial/dsl_conf/upload_data_guide.md

     1 1 0 1
     ```

-  - :tag:value input format: the input DTable's value is a list of
+  - :tag:value input format: the input Table's value is a list of
     <tag:value>, like a mixed svm-light and tag input-format. data io
     module first aggregates all tags occurred in input table, then
     changes all input line to one-hot representation in sorting the